 The objective of the Edmonds algorithm is to find a perfect coupling (of maximum cardinality) in an assignment problem.

-Construct a bipartite graph (the left elements are connected only to the right elements by arcs, the straight elements have no outgoing connection) such that the left elements are the machines and the straight elements are the tasks to be performed.
-The arcs have capacity 1 and cost according to the assignment table.
+bipartite (the elements on the left are connected only to elements on the right by arcs, the elements on the right have no outgoing connection) such that the elements on the left are the machines and the elements on the right are the tasks to be perform.
+Bows are of capacity 1 and cost according to the assignment table.
 If a flow passes through an edge (i,j), this amounts to saying that machine i performs task j.

 In order to complete the bipartite graph to make it a flow problem, each left element is linked as a terminal vertex to a fictitious source.
 Each line element is bound as an origin vertex to a fictitious well.
 All these arcs have capacity 1 and cost 0.
 In order to solve the assignment problem, we apply a algorithm